2012 Zambales's 2nd congressional district special election: Campaign

 President Benigno Aquino III authorized the military and the police to implement election laws, such as a province-wide gun ban, during the election period.
 Jun Omar Ebdane resigned as provincial administrator on January 17 in order to run for the vacant seat.
 Ebdane was leading in election surveys, with 37% of the vote, followed closely by Deloso-Montalla and Diaz-Arambulo.
 Meanwhile, Diaz-Arambulo has succeeded in allowing her father's scholarships to continue while the seat was vacant, working with Belmonte, who was officer-in-charge of the vacant seat.

 The commission issued a warning on the Ebdane and Deloso-Montalla campaigns, saying that the posters used were too large than the legally-specified size.
 Ebdane's supporters took down huge billboards of him in Iba, while a few of Deloso-Montalla's posters were also removed.
 This comes as President Aquino declared February 4 as a special non-working holiday in the province to allow the electorate to vote.
 The commission expected a voter turnout of around 70%, while Diaz-Arambulo has complained of vote buying.

 On the eve of the election, a shootout between Zambales police and armed men took place at Botolan.
 It started when an informant called the police saying a group of armed men were harassing voters in barangay Mambog; a special reaction team of Botolan police went to the scene, but one of the gunmen named Cesar Mado opened fire to the police.
 The police returned fire, causing the death of Madu, a former policeman, and 10 more were injured.
 Governor Ebdane said that he will not interfere in the investigation, although a Philippine Star source stated that Madu was a former security officer of the Delosos.

 Results

 The Zambales board of canvassers started counting the votes on election night, but suspended its proceedings at around 10:00 pm to allow the election returns to arrive.
 The session resumed on morning the next day.
 The board finished its tally by 10:00 am but the documentation took more than hour to be finished; the board proclaimed Ebdane as the winner by 11:15 am.
 Ebdane won in seven municipalities, while Deloso-Montalla won Santa Cruz and San Narciso, and Diaz-Arambulo won narrowly in San Antonio.
 The Parish Pastoral Council for Responsible Voting, while noting the low turnout was due to voters residing in other areas of the country not returning to the district to vote, was dismayed by the rampant vote-buying.

+Aftermath

 Deloso-Montalla defeated Ebdane in the 2013 general election.
+She then defended the seat in 2016 and 2019.
+With Cheryl term-limited, former governor Amor Deloso ran for the district's seat, while Cheryl ran for governor.
+Both lost, with Cheryl losing to Jun Omar's father and incumbent Hermogenes Ebdane, while Amor lost to Ebdane ally and Botolan mayor Doris Maniquiz.